NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 might include package relationships and other annotations that we wish to include for each data file.

-To pre-emptively accomodate this need, we have revised HashStore to store 'metadata', not only 'sysmeta'.
+To pre-emptively accommodate this need, we have revised HashStore to store 'metadata', not only 'sysmeta'.
 All metadata files will be stored in the metadata directory, with the permanent address being the SHA-256 hash of the 'pid+formatId' and broken up into directory depths and widths as defined by a configuration file 'hashstore.yaml'.